Correcting for bias due to mismeasured exposure in mediation analysis with a survival outcome: Introduction

-This present article makes two contributions.
-First, in the typical scenario with a rare outcome and no exposure-mediator interaction in the Cox outcome model, we derive that the asymptotic bias of the mediation measures unadjusted estimators under a linear measurement error model for the gold standard on the surrogate, often denoted as Berkson-like measurement error model (\citealp{carroll2006measurement}).
-Second, we propose bias-correction strategies to permit valid estimation and inference for mediation measures with an error-prone continuous exposure, allowing for exposure-mediator interactions and common as well as rare outcomes.
-The current work advances the pioneering paper by \cite{zhao2014covariate} in two ways: (i) \cite{zhao2014covariate} assume that the parameters for characterizing the measurement error process are known or can be plugged from prior information.
-In contrast, our approaches leverage a validation study to estimate the measurement error process and also consider the variability in estimating the measurement error model parameters in statistical inference on the mediation measures, thus advancing the methodology beyond a sensitivity analysis. (ii) \cite{zhao2014covariate} only consider mediation analysis with a rare outcome with no exposure-mediator interaction in the outcome model, which may be restrictive in some applications.
-Our approaches extend their work for allowing exposure-mediator interactions with either a rare or common outcome.
+Our contributions to the literature are two-folded.
+First, in the typical scenario with a rare outcome and no exposure-mediator interaction, we derive new asymptotic bias expressions of the uncorrected estimators for all mediation effect measures under a Berkson-like measurement error model (\citealp{carroll2006measurement}).
+This provides insights into the direction and magnitude of bias in mediation analysis due to exposure measurement error with a survival outcome.
+Second, we propose bias-correction strategies to permit valid estimation and inference for the mediation effect measures with an error-prone continuous exposure, allowing for exposure-mediator interactions and accommodating both common as well as rare outcomes.
+Our work differs from \cite{zhao2014covariate} in two distinct ways: (i) \cite{zhao2014covariate} assumes that parameters for characterizing the measurement error process are known or can be elicited from prior information.
+Relaxing that strong assumption, we leverage a validation study to estimate the measurement error process and account for the uncertainty in estimating the measurement error model parameters in inference about the mediation effect measures. (ii) \cite{zhao2014covariate} only considers mediation analysis with a rare outcome in the absence of exposure-mediator interaction in the outcome model.
+Our work relaxes these assumptions by allowing for exposure-mediator interactions and can be applied to either a rare or common outcome.

 The paper is organized as follows.
-Section 2 reviews causal mediation analysis for a failure time outcome without exposure measurement error.
-In Section 3, we describe the assumed measurement error model and derive an expression for the unadjusted estimators of the mediation measures.
-The bias-correction methods are developed in Section 4 and 5, followed by a simulation study in Section 6 to evaluate their empirical performance.
-In Section 7, we apply the methods to the HPFS.
-Finally, concluding remarks are given in Section 8.
+Section \ref{sec:preliminaries} reviews mediation analysis for a survival outcome without exposure measurement error.
+In Section \ref{sec:error}, we describe the assumed measurement error model and derive explicit bias expressions for the uncorrected estimators of the mediation effect measures.
+The bias-correction methods are developed in Section \ref{sec:methods} and \ref{sec:estimation_mediation}, followed by a simulation study in Section \ref{sec:sim} to evaluate their empirical performance.
+In Section \ref{sec:app}, we apply the methods to the HPFS.
+Section \ref{sec:disc} concludes.